Types of Cable

 Less expensive than shielded cabling, UTP has the same build but is not electrically shielded and can be prone to interference in certain environments.
 The Telecommunication Industry Association and Electronic Industry Association have categorized UTP cabling into eight categories, 1 being the slowest and 8 the fastest.

-Category 6/6A: Cat 6 is the most commonly used type of copper data cable.
-It can support speeds up to 5 Gb per second.
-Cat 6A or Category 6 Advanced cable can support up to 10 Gb per second.
+Category 6/6A: Cat 6 is rapidly becoming the most commonly used type of copper data cable.
+It can support speeds up to 10 Gbps at a length of 150’.
+It’s more robust counterpart Cat 6A or Category 6 Augmented cable can support speeds of 10 Gbps up to 332’.

 Category 7: Cat 7 is not commonly used out side of data center applications.
 This category of cable can support 10 Gb speeds with a larger Mhz frequency than Cat 6A.
 Cat 7 is limited to a 100’ foot or 30 m range making it impractical for most business scenarios.

-Category 8: Cat 8 cable can support insane speeds in the range of 35-40 Gb per second.
+Category 8: Cat 8 cable can support speeds in the range of 35-40 Gb per second.
 With a 2000 Mhz frequency it is the fastest copper data cable on the market.
-Unfortunately just like Cat 7 this cable is limited to a 100’ foot or 30 m distance.
+Unfortunately just like Cat 7 this cable is limited to a 100’ foot or 30 m distance making it impractical for most structured cabling installations.

 81-nEVzs+lL._SL1500_.jpg